-The Faculty of Science’s Departments and Schools offer many events, activities and resources to help high school students explore science and the many careers where science can help you develop your skill set and knowledge.
+The Faculty of Science’s Departments and Schools offer many events, activities and resources to help students explore science and how it can help them develop their skill set and knowledge.

 Plant Genetics Workshop